IRCVLab/ircvlab.github.io/_pages/research.md

 ---
-title: "IRCVLab - Research"
+title: "Research Field | IRCV Lab"
 layout: textlay
-excerpt: "IRCVLab -- Research"
+excerpt: "IRCVLab -- Research Field"
 sitemap: false
 permalink: /research/
 ---

-## Research
+## Research Field

 Our primary interest lies in understanding how genes are regulated and, more specifically, finding out new modes of gene regulatory mechanisms